scalatra/scalatra-book/src/_18_scalatra_filter_vs_scalatra_servlet.md

 {pygmentize}

 The main difference is the default behavior when a route is not found.
-A filter will delegate to the next filter or servlet in the chain (as configured by web.xml), whereas a ScalatraServlet will return a 404 response.
+A `ScalatraFilter` will delegate to the next filter or servlet in the chain (as configured by web.xml), whereas a `ScalatraServlet` will return a 404 response.

-Another difference is that ScalatraFilter matches routes relative to the WAR's context path.
-ScalatraServlet matches routes relative to the servlet path.
+Another difference is that `ScalatraFilter` matches routes relative to the WAR's context path. `ScalatraServlet` matches routes relative to the servlet path.
 This allows you to mount multiple servlets under in different namespaces in the same WAR.